rrumana/Advent_Of_Code_2024/day_3/README.md

 I am happy, in general, with how these are going, although I can't help but feel like my code is very verbose compared to others I see on the reddit.
 Oh well.

 Update: I have a gone through and made my code significantly more concise moving where error handling is managed.
 This is not neccessarily better but it is a lot simpler to read and understand.
 I struggle between the two extremes of propagating all errors back to the main function vs handling all errors immediately, I can't seem to find a happy medium that feels idiomatic.
-I certainly prefer error propagation wherever possible, but that isn't always best.
+I certainly prefer error propagation wherever possible, but that isn't always best.\
+&emsp;\
+&emsp;

+## Performance data:

+These results are the average of 3 runs on my computer with very little thought given to actual optimization.

+Day 1, Part 1 averaged 4.78ms\
+Day 1, Part 2 time elapsed 4.76ms

+Today's solution was very slow compared to the rest, I may investigate why that is.\
+&emsp;\
+&emsp;

-Instructions follow:
+## Instructions follow:

 --- Day 3: Mull It Over ---